What do Pegasus Interns do?

 Social Media Marketing

-Did you know that Oglethorpe has not just one website, but a network of over 60 of them?
-And we work in almost every single one, from A_LAB to Greek Life to Res Life.
-Pegasus interns have two Macs to work on, as well as a souped-up video-editing computer with dual monitors.
-Sometimes they update web content for other departments, and other times we get to dig in and develop a new website, or reorganize and redesign an existing one.
-All of Oglethorpe’s websites are in WordPress, which requires little coding skills, but provides the opportunity to learn them if you’re interested.
+Did you know that Oglethorpe has not just one website, but a network of over 80 of them?
+And we work in almost every single one, from Greek Life to Res Life.
+Pegasus interns have two Macs to work on, as well as camera and audio recording equipment.
+Sometimes they update web content for other departments, and other times we get to dig in and develop a new website or reorganize and redesign an existing one.
+All of Oglethorpe’s websites are in WordPress, which requires little coding skills but provides the opportunity to learn them if you’re interested.

 Event Promotion and Coverage